amishimmathur-ux/Drowsiness_Detector/README.md

  How can we help general public like pedestrians, car drivers and late night truck delivery drivers find a way to be safe from micro-sleep attacks so that they can drive safely without the fear of sleeping in the middle of driving and potentially causing a fatal road accident risking their lives and others too.

 # Solution
-The drowsiness detector makes use of different librearies to detect the sleepyness of a driver.<br>
+The drowsiness detector makes use of different librearies to as a result detect the sleepyness of a driver.<br>
 -CV2 : Helps integrate AI into the camera.<br>
 -OS : Lets us load aur datasets into the code.<br>
 -Numpy - Handels the arrays and vectors formed by image dataset.<br>